James McCulloch: Political career

 In 1867 another crisis blew up when the Council again rejected the government's budget because it contained a clause granting a pension to the retiring Governor Darling, which conservatives said was a payment for his collusion in McCulloch's unorthodox methods of financing the government.
 McCulloch called another election for February 1868, which he won comfortably.
 But in May word came that the Colonial Secretary in London, the Duke of Buckingham, had instructed the new Governor, Sir John Manners-Sutton, to support the Council in blocking the grant to Darling.

 McCulloch at once resigned, and the Governor commissioned a conservative member of the Council, Charles Sladen, to form a government which did not have a majority in the Assembly.
 This negation of democracy provoked widespread protests and produced a dangerous situation, which was resolved only in July when the Colonial Office changed its mind about Darling's pension and the Council agreed to a moderate reform bill broadening its electoral base.
 McCulloch resumed office, but without Higinbotham, who disapproved of this compromise.

 McCulloch remained in office until September 1869, and was Premier again from 9 April 1870 to 19 June 1871 and from 20 October 1875 to 21 May 1877, but these periods in office were relatively uneventful.
 His main achievement in this period was to pass a bill abolishing all government funding to religious schools, a measure which was supported by all denominations except the Anglicans since it freed church schools from government supervision.
 McCulloch's government also introduced a bill to create a system of free, secular government schools, but the Catholics and Anglicans joined forces to block it.

 McCulloch grew increasingly conservative after 1870 and in 1875 he had a political falling out with Higinbotham.
 Tired and disillusioned, he resigned from Parliament in 1878.

 Late life and legacy

 After politics, McCulloch focussed on business life, he had several directorships including the Bank of New South Wales.

 McCulloch was knighted in 1870 and made KCMG in 1874.
 In 1886, he retired to England, and died in Epsom, Surrey on 31 January 1893; he is buried in the Glasgow Necropolis.
 He married first Susan Renwick and second Margaret Boak Inglis, but had no children.

 Family

 A young cousin, George McCulloch, was manager of the Mount Gipps sheep run for McCulloch, Sellar and Co.
-This country was later the site of the fabulous silver mines of Broken Hill and Silverton, and by good fortune George was one of the original investors and became wealthy from its discovery.
+This country was later the site of the renown silver mines of Broken Hill and Silverton, and George was one of the original investors and became wealthy from its discovery.